ArrowM/Queue-Bot/README.md

 ## Commands

 ### Commands for Everyone
+`/display` - Display a queue
+`/help` - Display help messages
 `/join` - Join a text queue / Update queue message after joining
 `/leave` - Leave a text queue
 `/myqueues` - Show my queues
-`/help` - Display help messages

 ### Privileged Commands
 Privileged commands are restricted to the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.
 Users or roles can be granted permission to use privileged commands with `/permission add`.
 If a command that expects a channel name is not given one, the current text channel will be used.

 **Queue Management**
-`/altprefix` - Enable or disable alternate prefix `!`
 `/autopull` - Get / Set automatic pull from a voice queue
 `/blacklist` - Add / delete / display blacklists of users and roles
 `/button` - Get / Set whether a \"Join / Leave\" button appears under a text queue display
 `/clear` - Clear a queue
 `/color` - Get / Set color of queue displays
-`/display` - Display a queue
 `/enqueue` - Add a specified user or role to a text queue / Update queue message
 `/graceperiod` - Get / Set how long users can leave a queue before losing their position
 `/header` - Get / Set a header on display messages
-`/kick` - Kick from a queue
+`/kick` - Kick a user from a queue
 `/lock` - Lock or unlock a queue.
-Locked queues can still be left
-`/mentions` - Get / Set whether users are displayed as mentions (on), or normal text (off).
+Locked queues can still be left  `/mentions` - Get / Set whether users are displayed as mentions (on), or normal text (off).
 Normal text helps avoid the @invalid-user issue
 `/next` - Pull from a text queue
 `/pullnum` - Get / Set # of users to pull when manually pulling from a voice queue
 `/queues` - Add / delete / display queues
 `/roles` - Enable or disable `In Queue: ...` roles
 `/shuffle` - Shuffle a queue
 `/size` - Get / Set size limit of a queue
-`/start` - Add the bot to a voice queue
 `/to-me` - Pull user(s) from a voice queue to you and display their name(s)
 `/whitelist` - Add / delete / display whitelists of users and roles

 **Bot Management**
+`/altprefix` - Enable or disable alternate prefix `!`
 `/mode` - Set display mode
-`/permission` - Add / delete / display users and roles with bot permissions
+`/notifications` - Get / Set notification status (on = DM users when they are pulled out. off = no DMS) `/permission` - Add / delete / display users and roles with bot permissions `/start` - Add the bot to a voice queue

 https://user-images.githubusercontent.com/42418080/134399133-3ef5cfb4-24d1-459a-83c0-c3b5d0441261.mp4

 ## How to set up your own hosting